microsoft/fabricrealtimelab/modules/module05a.md

 ## 5. Build ForEach activity

-The steps below will focus on building multiple activities within a single ForEach activity.
+Step 5 focuses on building multiple activities within a single ForEach activity.
 The ForEach activity is a container that executes child activities as a group: in this case, if we had multiple sources to pull data from, we'd repeat these steps for each data source.

 ### 5-1.
 Add ForEach activity